 Words like "thank you," "valued customer," "your loyalty," and "appreciated" are all good signals that the customer can expect a positive message from you, but they aren't the only terms to choose from.

 Take a look at these examples to get creative in how you open your thank-you message:

 - "Thanks for having great taste" (Alex Mill)

 - "You showed up in a big way" (Patagonia)

 2. Be judicious with what you promote.

-A thank you letter should not be used as an opportunity to get your customers to spend more money.
-Full stop.
+A thank you letter should not be used to get your customers to spend more money.

-It's perfectly fine to send a customer thank you letter that's just that -- a thank you note.
-Other acceptable options could be including a link to a customer feedback survey, personalized educational content, or information about a loyalty program -- or anything else that doesn't require more money from them.
+It's perfectly fine to send a customer a thank you letter that's simply that — a thank you note.
+Other acceptable options include a link to a customer feedback survey, personalized educational content, or information about a loyalty program.

 3. Write like a human.

 If you're going to enter your customers' email inboxes, make sure the thank you letter is well-crafted, personalized, and sincere.